MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/surface-duo-emulator.md

 ### Troubleshooting

-If **SurfaceDuoEmulator** is not displayed on the `edge://inspect` page, try opening or closing tabs in the [Microsoft Edge app](https://play.google.com/store/apps/details?id=com.microsoft.emmx) on the [Surface Duo Emulator](/dual-screen/android/use-emulator).
+If **SurfaceDuoEmulator** isn't displayed on the `edge://inspect` page, try opening or closing tabs in the [Microsoft Edge app](https://play.google.com/store/apps/details?id=com.microsoft.emmx) on the [Surface Duo Emulator](/dual-screen/android/use-emulator).

 For additional troubleshooting steps, see [troubleshooting section for Android devices](./index.md#troubleshooting-devtools-is-not-detecting-the-android-device).